Marketing art from the heart

 Luppes talked often about her business ideas with Ly-Huong Pham, an instructor, chair of the Marketing Management certificate program, and a successful businesswoman and CEO of her own company; and Michael Savod, instructor of the Integrated Marketing Communication course and a marketing consultant formerly with the Oakland As, Chrysler, Jeep, and Maserati.
 She signed up for the social media course series and used Try it Art for class presentations.
 Class feedback helped her shape strategy going forward.

-Luppes took Business and Professional Writing because English is not her first language.
+Luppes took a business writing course because English is not her first language.
 It helps her to formulate blog posts about the artists she visits.

 “I’ve taken online courses and I can do that online thing, but actually being on campus adds another dimension.
 An online classroom is not the same as sitting in the class and meeting and interacting with your fellow students and instructors.
 They truly have a wealth of knowledge and they are sharing it.”